-- The right grind: it differs by machine, but generally the more time coffee grounds spend in contact with water, the courser the grind–and vice versa.
+- The right grind: it differs by machine, but generally the more time coffee grounds spend in contact with water, the courser the grind--and vice versa.
 Learn more about how to grind coffee beans to match the kind of coffee you're making.

 Personal preference reigns when it comes to coffee makers.
-No single brewing method is necessarily better than another; each machine simply operates differently and might lend itself to a particular need more than another.
+No single brewing method is necessarily better than another; each coffee maker simply operates differently and might lend itself to a particular need more than another.
 Let's look at the most popular types and find out what each does best:

 Best for: brewing multiple cups of coffee at a time with little fuss.

 This is a manual brewing process where grounds are soaked in hot water then pressed down to the bottom of the coffee maker by pushing down on a plunger.
 A French press brews the fullest-flavored cup of coffee, thanks to its stainless steel filter.
-While a paper filter soaks up the coffee's natural oils (where much of the flavor is held), the press’ filter allows the oils through.
+While a paper filter soaks up the coffee's natural oils (where much of the flavor is held), the press' built-in metal filter allows the oils through.
 Note: Because a French press does not use a paper filter, there will be a little coffee sediment at the bottom, so leave that last sip in the mug.

 Best for: brewing one to four good-sized cups (depending on size of carafe) of full-flavored coffee that will be served right away.

 Automatic Gold Cone:

 This machine is similar to an automatic cone, but uses a gold-plated stainless steel filter instead of a paper one.
 The gold cone allows the coffee's oils to flow through the filter and, as with a French press, it produces a fuller-flavored coffee (though still not as full as a French press).